the-events-calendar/event-tickets/readme.txt

 * Tweak - Move plugin CSS to PostCSS
 * Fix - Target specific input fields when check for remaining tickets to help with theme compatibility issues such as Avada (Thanks to Michael C!)
 * Fix -  Corrects capabilities test in relation to editing tickets (Props to @bokorir!)
+* Fix -  Loads thickbox for email modal in attendees list

 = [4.1.4] 2016-05-19 =